MizukiBelhi/ErenshorCoop/README.md

 ## FAQ

     Q: How much bandwidth do I require to host?
-    A: You will need around ~40kb/s upload for each player connected to you.
+    A: You will need around ~60kb/s upload for each player connected to you.

     Q: Can there be a standalone server?
-    A: No, due to legal issues this won't be possible.
+    A: No, due to legal reasons this won't be possible.

     Q: How can I report issues, bugs or make a suggestion?
     A: Please either join the Erenshor discord and post your issues in the appropriate mod channel, or create an issue on Github.